 …..“Ah, Miss Cooper, I see that you are finally awake.”
 The bald man offered Jane a shriveled little smile.
 “I have an important question, my dear.
 Are you listening closely?
 How did you learn of Dr. Desparado’s whereabouts?
 Answer that single question and you will be free to leave.
 However, if you choose to remain silent—ahh, but I can only assure you that you’ll live long enough to regret your decision.”

-The bald man’s entrance—even if his character appears in this one and only scene—is to provide the Why of Jane’s presence in this room, in this scene.
-Reading on, readers will likely discover the How in a page or two.
-(A little Rohypnol spritzed in her morning coffee, perhaps?)
-At the moment, the bald man’s question is sufficient for the scene (and plot) to move forward.
+The bald man’s entrance—whether his character is your novel’s arch villain, or simply a bit player who appears in this one and only scene—is to provide the Why of Jane’s presence in this room.
+Reading on, readers will likely discover the How in a page or two. (“Simply a drop of Rohypnol, my dear, discreetly added to your morning coffee,” the bald man explained with a cackle.)
+At the moment, the man’s nefarious comments are sufficient for the scene to move forward.
 Thus, via dialogue, you’re revealing a snippet of information that readers should find grounding enough to infer Jane’s troubles.
-She stumbled, intentionally or not, upon a snippet of information that was, for whatever reason, private.
+The reader intuits that more data will soon be revealed.

 Fail to reveal this information to readers—Jane’s presence here and the reason behind it—and you’ll find yourself with what we editors refer to, in hushed, shaky whispers, as: a big fat plothole.